markvanjislaaik/mvh-profile/README.md

-# TASK
+# CV Profile Page

-#### Create a Google App Engine Python Project with your CV as the main page.
-Check-in the code to Github and send us a link to the repo to dev@quicklysign.com
+### A Simple Static Web page that Hosts my CV

+This app is deployed using Google App Engine.

-## TODO
+### TODO

+- [X] add html bootstrap view
- - add a PDF Download Option
+- [] add a PDF Download Option
- - add a markdown view
+- [] add a markdown view
- - DEFINITELY - add html view
- - add a bootstrap view
- - add a contact form
+- [] add a contact form
- - add a view counter
+- [] add a visit counter
- - MAYBE - any visualisations would probably be a bonus, like a graph that shows experience in specific frameworks
+- [] Add a database and migrate json template data
+- [] API for updating profile and getting view counts